 Design & Connectivity

-Connectivity options include a DisplayPort, two HDMI 2.0 ports, a headphones jack, and a dual USB 3.0 hub (one upstream and two downstream ports – one with fast-charging).
+Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, a headphone jack, and a dual USB 3.0 hub (one upstream and two downstream ports – one with fast-charging).
 FreeSync works over DisplayPort only.

 The 3800R curvature is subtle but noticeable and adds to the gameplay immersion.

 Price & Similar Monitors